thruster-rs/Thruster/README.md

 The example provides a simple plaintext route, a route with JSON serialization, and the preferred way to organize sub routes using sub apps.

-### Quick setup with postgres
+### Quick setup with Postgres

-The easiest way to get started with postgres is to install thruster-cli,
+The easiest way to get started with Postgres is to install thruster-cli,

 ```bash
 > cargo install thruster-cli